EnigmaCurry/curlbomb/README.md

 unlimited number of times.

 `-p PORT` The local TCP port number to use.

-`-d host[:port], --domain host[:port]` Specify the domain name and port that is displayed in the URL of the client command.
-This does not change where the resource is actually located, use --port or --ssh for that.
-This is useful if you are setting up your own port forwards and need to show an external URL.

-`-w, --wget` Print wget syntax rather than curl syntax.
-Useful in the case where the client doesn't have curl installed.
-Not compatible with `--log--posts` or the `put` and `get` subcommands. :(

-`-l, --log-posts` Log the client stdout to the server stdout.

-`-q, --quiet` Be more quiet.
-Don't print the client curlbomb command.

-`-v, --verbose` Be more verbose.
-Turns off `--quiet`, enables `--log-posts`, and enables INFO level logging within curlbomb.

 `--ssh SSH_FORWARD` Forwards the curlbomb server to a remote port of another computer through SSH.
 This is useful to serve curlbombs to